 Today’s PNME is a fixed ensemble (flute, clarinet, violin, cello, piano, percussion, soprano, and bass-baritone) of artists from around the world, chosen through a rigorous audition process, who perform a summer festival season in July at City Theatre in Pittsburgh’s vibrant South Side neighborhood each year.

 Our beloved Founder, David Stock, stayed heavily involved in the company, and even wrote and conducted a new piece of his own for PNME's 40th anniversary, just a few months before his passing in 2015.
 Our lime green light shines brightly for him, and we will never forget all he has done for the musical fabric of Pittsburgh, PNME as a company, and it's wide-range of members individually throughout more than four decades of it's existence.

 Currently, PNME produces an average of 10 concerts each year in Pittsburgh featuring existing contemporary works and new commissions; produces educational programs that provide opportunities to increase knowledge and appreciation of contemporary music; produces recordings of contemporary music; and tours concerts of contemporary music both nationally and abroad.

-• PNME’s production of “The Gray Cat and the Flounder” is headed to Edinburgh, Scotland in August 2019 for a 25-show run at the world’s largest arts festival, the Edinburgh Fringe Festivals.
-The show is produced by Edinburgh’s top producers, Civil Disobedience and will be shown in the prestigious venue, Assembly.
+• PNME’s production of “The Gray Cat and the Flounder” just returned from Edinburgh, Scotland where they performed a 21-show run at the world’s largest arts festival, the Edinburgh Fringe Festivals.
+The show was produced by Edinburgh’s top producers, Civil Disobedience and was shown in the prestigious venue, Assembly.

 • PNME has commissioned 5 composers who have gone on to win the Pulitzer Prize in Music.